Lucky4Luuk/beammp_rust_server/BEAMMP_PROTOCOL_DOCS.md

 ### Packets
 All packets start with a single character, denoted as "Packet Code" or simply "Code" down below.
-The data mentioned is merely example data, to show the data format
+The data mentioned is merely example data, to show the data format.
+This includes the code!
 Example:
 | Code | Dir | Explanation | Data |
 | ---- | --- | ----------- | ---- |